dreamhouseapp-jp/dreamhousejp-slack-commands/README.md

 Slack Slash commands implementation for the DreamHouse sample application.

+Watch [this video](https://youtu.be/xB-1SsUoBHk) to see the application in action.

+Read [this blog post](http://coenraets.org/blog/2016/01/slack-salesforce-integration-part-2/) for more details.

 Follow the instructions below to create your own instance of the bot:

 ### Step 1: Install the DreamHouse App